jorris/gerrit_workflow/README.md

 - Cleanup usage of config file.
 Was added late to allow external code use.
 - Add functionality to merge accepted code in gerrit and move bug into MODIFIED.
 - Possibly eliminate bugzilla login_name in config and use the python-bugzilla API.
 OTOH this would require the use of a config file specifying user login and password, instead of an api key or cookies.
+- Since the submit review code has no equivalent in git-review, consider swithing to all ssh commands against gerrit API.

 ## License